 Key Terms

 While Alaska may be teeming with diverse wildlife, including iconic species such as grizzly bears, bald eagles, moose, and whales, it’s also home to a lot of bipeds of the professional variety, including nurses!
-In fact, according to data from the Bureau of Labor Statistics, Alaska is home to 7,290 nurses, a list that includes some 40 CRNAs, 6,590 RNs, and 660 NPs.
+In fact, according to data from the Bureau of Labor Statistics, Alaska is home to 7,290 nurses, a list that includes some 40 CRNAs, 6,590 RNs, and 660 nurses.

 That’s where nurse mortgages can help, offering a range of advantages, including lower down payments, no PMI payments, and more.